CBIIT/p2p-datasci/README.md

   * `git fetch upstream`
   * `git merge upstream/master`
 * Git repository [homepage](https://github.com/CBIIT/p2p-datasci)
 * Note there is an easier way to edit the site not using command line tools I believe; see [prose.io](https://prose.io).
+You can also edit the files straight on GitHub.